bedrocklinux/bedrocklinux-website/markdown/index.md

 Bedrock Linux was mentioned in an [article on linux.com](https://www.linux.com/news/hardware/desktops/679646-6-linux-distros-born-in-2012/) about new Linux distributions created in 2012.

-## {id="website\_overhaul"} Website Overhaul
-<small>2012-11-18</small>

-Website overhauled.
-Huge thanks to [simonlc](http://simon.lc/) for assisting me with a new website design.
-Note that the website now supports atom, and so if you would like to follow Bedrock Linux development and news feel free to point your RSS feed reader to "http://bedrocklinux.org/atom.xml".

 [See older news items](news.html)